m3data/collective-futurecrafting/_origins/index.md

 {% include page-hero.html
-  title="Origins of Collective Futurecrafting" subtitle="A whisper of ancient wisdom, a spark of social innovation" description="Discover the roots of our approach and the patterns that guide us" image="/assets/images/hero_tree.jpg" image_alt="Ancient tree in a forest" theme="nature"
+  title="Origins of Collective Futurecrafting" subtitle="A whisper of ancient wisdom, a spark of social innovation" description="Discover the roots of our approach and the journey that led us here." image="/assets/images/hero_tree.jpg" image_alt="Ancient tree in a forest" theme="nature"